Are nonlocal Lagrangian systems fatally unstable?: Genuine nonlocality.

-So far we have considered a finite-order Pais-Uhlenbeck oscillator ---actually only second-order Lagrangians---but for higher-orders the technique is the same and the results are very similar.
-We will now study systems that are genuinely nonlocal, namely ({\bf i}) a PU oscillator of infinite order and ({\bf ii}) a harmonic oscillator self-interacting with its half-advanced/half-retarded configurations.
+So far we have considered finite order Pais-Uhlenbeck oscillators, either free or interacting ---actually only second-order Lagrangians---, but for higher orders the technique is the same and the results are very similar.
+We will now study a system that is genuinely nonlocal, namely a PU oscillator of infinite order.

-Whereas in the local case Lagrange equations form an ordinary differential system of $2 n^{\rm th}$-order, in the nonlocal case the equations contain some terms that depend on whole fragments of the trajectory.
-As a consequence, while in the local case a finite number of initial data, i. e. the coordinates and their derivatives up to order $2 n-1$, are enough to determine the future evolution, for nonlocal equations it is not so.
-As a rule, an infinite number of data $\,(\alpha_j)_{ j \in \mathcal{J}}\,$ are needed to determine a solution, and often these data do not belong to a fixed instant of time.
+In the local case, Lagrange equations form an ordinary differential system of order $2 n\,$, whereas in the nonlocal case the equations include terms that depend on entire segments of the trajectory.
+As a consequence, while in the local case a finite number of initial data, i. e. the coordinates and their derivatives up to order $2 n-1$, are enough to determine the future evolution, for nonlocal equations it is not so and, as a rule, an infinite number of data $\,(\alpha_j)_{ j \in \mathcal{J}}\,$ are needed to determine a solution and often these data do not belong to a fixed instant of time.
 With this in mind, Definition \ref{D1} for stability must be adapted to nonlocal equations of motion.